ManwhoreDev/CoomersGuide.github.io/Resources-And-Guides/Scripts/AuthorsNote/README.md

   "authorsNote": "This is a different Author's Note", "authorsNoteDepth": 2,
   "authorsNoteDisplay": true,
-  "message": "Author's Note (2): This is a different Author's Note" }
+  "message": "Author's Note (2): This is a different Author's Note", "rawAuthorsNote": false
+}
 ```